zjian107-su/Angular-Akasha1729/README.md

 9. Custom attribute directive with input to make an element change color based on the radio button value.
 Component name `input-attribute-directive`

 10. Custom structural directive that implement as the opposite of "*NgIf".
 Component name `structural-directive` and directive name `structural-unless`

+11. Brainstorm Voting System: The highest vote will get highlighted as yellow all time, and you can upvote and downvote.
+Component name `brainstorm-vote`